Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Introduction

-with a linear ground-truth function parametrised by $\alphastar\in \RR^d$ and additive i.i.d.\ Gaussian noise $\xi\sim \cN(0,\I_{n})$.
-Further, we assume that the ground truth satisfies the shape constraint given by
+with a linear ground-truth function parametrized by $\alphastar\in \RR^d$ and additive i.i.d.\ Gaussian noise $\xi\sim \cN(0,\I_{n})$.
+We assume that the ground truth satisfies the shape constraint given by

-where $\tau>0$ and $K\subset\RR^d$ is a convex body, that is, it is convex, compact and the origin is contained in its interior.
-We define the empirical and in-sample prediction risk using squared loss as
+where $\tau>0$ is a ``radius'' and $K\subset\RR^d$ is any convex body, that is, it is convex, compact and the origin is contained in its interior.
+We define the empirical and in-sample prediction risk using squared loss, respectively, as

-Under these assumptions, we aim to find a predictor $\ha\equiv \ha(\X,y)\in\RR^d$ based on the observations $\X$ and $y$, using knowledge of the convex body $K$ and the radius $\tau$, that achieves minimal in-sample risk.
-Specifically, in this work we compare two predictors that are defined via the empirical risk.
+Under these assumptions, the aim of a predictor $\ha\equiv \ha(\X,y)\in\RR^d$ is to achieve minimal in-sample risk using the observations $\X$ and $y$, as well as knowledge of the convex body $K$ and the radius $\tau$.
+The knowledge of $\tau$ is not always required, which we specify in those instances.
+Notice that this setting can be viewed as a Gaussian sequence model over the convex constraints $\X \Kt$, see \citet{johnstone2017gaussian} for a detailed account.
+Our results are restricted to in-sample prediction (also known as fixed design), see e.g., \citet[Sec.
+14.1]{Wainwright2019} or \citet[Chp.
+3]{bach2024learning} for a discussion of the differences to random design.